linaro-its/xm-labs-statusio/README.md

        - Set the `Status description` to any desired value.
        - Set the `Status code` to the output from `Status.io: status mapper> Status.io status`
        - In each of the `Notify` fields, set the string to `1` if you want Status.io to use that notification channel/mechanism.
+     - In the `Create Event` step, set `AffectedComponent` to the Component value from step #1.
+Set any other event values as desired.

 3. In the part of the workflow that handles an alarm being cleared, **before** the step that terminates events, do the following:

-   - Add a `Get Events` step from the `Tools` section.
+   a.
+Add a `Get Events` step from the `Tools` section.
      - Set the `Step Label` to `Get ACTIVE Events for Affected Component`.
      - Set `Status` to `ACTIVE`.
      - Set `Property Name` to `AffectedComponent#en`.
      - Set the `Property Value` field to the Component value from step #1.
      - Set `Exact Property Value Match` to `TRUE`.
      - Click `OK`.

-   - Add a `Status.io: update incident` step and connect it to the output from the `Get Events` step.
+   b.
+Add a `Status.io: update incident` step and connect it to the output from the `Get Events` step.
      - Set the `Status.io Component` field to the Component value from step #1.
      - Set the `xMatters Event Count` field to the `Get ACTIVE Events for Affected Component > Total Event Count` value.
      - Set the `Status.io Page ID` field to the Page ID constant.